Louisville vs. Drake Predictions & Picks - Women's NCAA Tournament First Round

 Louisville Performance Insights

-- The Cardinals are outscoring opponents by 9.6 points per game with a +324 scoring differential overall.
-They put up 72.8 points per game (50th in college basketball) and allow 63.2 per contest (148th in college basketball).
+- The Cardinals' +324 scoring differential (outscoring opponents by 9.6 points per game) is a result of scoring 72.8 points per game (50th in college basketball) while giving up 63.2 per contest (148th in college basketball).

-- Louisville is scoring 69.9 points per game this year in conference contests, which is 2.9 fewer points per game than its season average (72.8).
+- Louisville's offense has been less effective in ACC contests this year, tallying 69.9 points per contest, compared to its season average of 72.8 PPG.

-- The Cardinals are averaging 77.2 points per game this season in home games, which is 6.1 more points than they're averaging away from home (71.1).
+- Offensively, the Cardinals have played better in home games this year, putting up 77.2 points per game, compared to 71.1 per game away from home.

-- The Cardinals' offense has been less effective over their last 10 games, putting up 68.5 points a contest compared to the 72.8 they've averaged this season.
+- In their last 10 games, the Cardinals have been racking up 68.5 points per game, an average that's a little lower than the 72.8 they've scored over the course of the 2022-23 season.

 Drake Performance Insights

-- The Bulldogs are outscoring opponents by 13.6 points per game, with a +422 scoring differential overall.
-They put up 79.1 points per game (12th in college basketball) and give up 65.5 per contest (208th in college basketball).
+- The Bulldogs have a +422 scoring differential, topping opponents by 13.6 points per game.
+They're putting up 79.1 points per game, 13th in college basketball, and are giving up 65.5 per contest to rank 208th in college basketball.

-- At home the Bulldogs are putting up 82 points per game, eight more than they are averaging on the road (74).
+- At home the Bulldogs are scoring 82 points per game, eight more than they are averaging on the road (74).

-- The Bulldogs are posting 80 points per contest in their last 10 games, compared to their season average of 79.1.
+- The Bulldogs are scoring 80 points per contest over their last 10 games, which is 0.9 more than their average for the season (79.1).

 © 2023 Data Skrive.
 All rights reserved.